meilisearch/documentation/learn/advanced/filtering_and_faceted_search.md

 :::

 ::: note
-By default, `facetDistribution` returns a maximum of 100 facet values for each faceted field.
+By default, `facets` returns a maximum of 100 facet values for each faceted field.
 You can change this value using the `maxValuesPerFacet` property of the [`faceting` index settings](/reference/api/faceting.md).
 :::

 ##### Example